maxplayz2746/Mods-i-have/README.md

 ![Screenshot 2023-02-15 225758](https://user-images.githubusercontent.com/84992927/219281045-d0dbb64b-7423-46d0-ac7d-e592ec39fbee.png)

+Once you download it MAKE SURE TO EXTRACT IT!

 put mods in first then put the Qusmetics files ex.(.Whacker, .Cyoob and .box) in after you sync to beatsaber AND BOOT IT UP AND CLOSE IT

 I spent 4 minutes making this (;